lyoshenka/grinfit/_posts/2012-10-15-more-ultimate-science.md

 ### [Power Rankings in Ultimate](https://www.leaguevine.com/blog/134/power-rankings-in-ultimate/)

 More talk about the ranking system.
-Being a data nerd, I love stuff like this (the winter league I run ranks teams using [power ranking](http://www.pro-football-reference.com/blog/?p=37), not straight results).
+Being a data nerd, I love stuff like this (the winter league I run ranks teams using [this power ranking algorithm](http://www.pro-football-reference.com/blog/?p=37), not straight results).